nidza07/nidza07.github.io/QC-docs/general usage.md

 ## Playing a game
 Once you have configured everything, the first thing you will probably want to do is start a game.
 Here, some general resources and tips will  be given to improve your experience.

-To begin playing, you can either join a table already created by somebody else, or create a new table of your own and wait for other people to join.
+To begin playing, you can either join a table already created by somebody else or create a new table of your own and wait for other people to join.
 Alternatively, if nobody is available to play with, adding bots is also an option.
 To add a bot to your game, press B once you have created the table.

 In addition to card, board and dice games, the Playroom also supports arcade games.
 They are audio games, different from the games traditionally available on the platform.
 Since they function differently, they are described in greater detail in the [separate arcade games section](#arcade-games).